cbilinski101/VBA_challenge/README.md

 This project is for internal use and can be modified as needed.

 ## Contact
-For any issues or suggestions, feel free to reach out to the project owner or your team lead.
+For any issues or suggestions, feel free to reach out.

+## Acknowledgments

+This project was developed with the assistance of the following resources:

+- **"U of T" (Turtoring Session - Xpert Learning Assistant - GitLab Activites)** – Provided guidance on code and explanations.
+- **ChatGPT** – Assisted with code, explanations, and README formatting.